hliyan/transmission/README.md

 ### 5. Designing the internal state of the UI

 Remember: every state variable in the UI's store must directly correspond to something on screen.
 There shouldn't be any abstract/virtual states or business state there.
+Such state belongs in the "engine".

-So always design the state by mimicking the visual structure.
+Always design the state by mimicking the visual structure.

 E.g.